coen22/UnityURP-InfiniteGrass/README.md

 Tested on RTX 3060: https://youtu.be/NwVtPIxUuCY

 ### How to Use
-Just drag the "InfiniteGrass" folder to your project then go to your URP settings and add the "GrassDataRendererFeature" to it.</br>
+Install the package via the Unity Package Manager by adding the repository URL to your project's manifest.</br>
-From there choose the LayerMask of your Terrain mesh.</br>
+After installation, add the **GrassDataRendererFeature** to your URP renderer.</br>
-Assign the Material and the ComputeShader (Included in the folder).</br></br>
+From there choose the LayerMask of your Terrain mesh and assign the included material and compute shader.</br></br>
 ![image](https://github.com/user-attachments/assets/c673ac00-ec45-4300-847a-7854c105efff)

 Next, in your scene, make an empty object and add the "InfiniteGrassRenderer" script to it.</br>